codatio/codat-docs/docs/bank-feeds-api/qbo-bank-feeds/qbo-bank-feeds-push-bank-transactions.md

 sidebar_label: "Push bank transactions to QBO"
 ---

-When an SMB user has [connected one or more bank accounts to QuickBooks Online](/bank-feeds-api/qbo-bank-feeds/qbo-bank-feeds-smb-user), you can push bank transactions from a connected account to QuickBooks Online (one account at a time).
-To identify a user's connected bank accounts, see [Retrieve bank account status and information](/bank-feeds-api/qbo-bank-feeds/qbo-bank-feeds-setup#retrieve-bank-account-status-and-information).
+When an SMB user has [connected their bank accounts](/bank-feeds-api/qbo-bank-feeds/qbo-bank-feeds-smb-user), you're ready to push bank transactions from a source bank account to QuickBooks Online (QBO).
+You can push transactions from any account that has a status of `connected` when you [retrieve bank account status and information](/bank-feeds-api/qbo-bank-feeds/qbo-bank-feeds-setup#retrieve-bank-account-status-and-information).

-## Requirements for pushing transactions
+Note the following requirements before pushing bank transactions to QBO.

+## Ordered by cleared on date
-To successfully push to QBO, bank transactions must be:

-- Cleared (not pending) with a `clearedOnDate` of the current or prior day.
+To be pushed successfully, bank transactions must be cleared (not pending) and have a `clearedOnDate` of the current or prior day.
+In the [Create bank transactions](/accounting-api#/operations/create-bank-transactions) endpoint, the `clearedOnDate` is set in the `date` field.

-- Ordered chronologically (earliest to latest) by the `clearedOnDate`.
+Bank transactions must be ordered chronologically (from earliest to latest) by the `clearedOnDate`.

-:::caution
+:::caution Cleared on date field names

-When calling [List bank transactions for a bank account](/accounting-api#/operations/list-bank-account-transactions), the `clearedOnDate` is returned.
-However, when calling [Create bank transactions](/accounting-api#/operations/create-bank-transactions), the value of `clearedOnDate` must be supplied in the `date` field.
+The `clearedOnDate` is returned by the [List bank transactions for a bank account](/accounting-api#/operations/list-bank-account-transactions) endpoint.
+However, when pushing transactions with [Create bank transactions](/accounting-api#/operations/create-bank-transactions), you must supply the value of the `clearedOnDate` in the `date` field.

 :::

-## Pushing historic transactions
+## Historic transactions

-You can push historic transactions of up to seven days, based on the _feed start date_ chosen by the SMB user in the QBO UI.
+You can push historic transactions of up to seven days based on the _feed start date_, as chosen by the SMB user in the QBO UI.

+Codat sends bank transactions to QBO for a maximum of the past seven days.

 :::caution Future bank feeds not supported

 Pushing future (future-dated) bank transactions to QBO is not supported.

 :::

+## Other requirements

+Note the following requirements for pushing bank transactions to QBO.

+- You can only push bank transactions from one source bank account at a time.
+- Bank transactions must be pushed in chronological order.
+- A bank transaction can't be older than the most recent transaction available in the target bank account.
+- Up to 1000 bank transactions can be pushed at a time.

 ## How often to push transactions